 To find out more about the information displayed on this tab, see Viewing User Activity and Usage Statistics.

 Note: Entries with missing information for Username and Name are failed connections, e.g., due to wrong password, etc., that are hung.
 A server restart will clear them.
+In addition, Logged on will not display entries when the swAdmin2 client is logged in to a mirror server.
+Logged on entries can only be viewed when logged in to the main server.

 In later versions of SystemWeaver, a Transactions tab will display statistics on API usage per license.